mrcore5/framework/README.md

-## Mrcore5 Framework v1.0
+## Mrcore5 Framework v2.0

-Version 1.0 works with Laravel 5.1 and below.
-Use version 2.0 for Laravel 5.2.
+Version 2.0 works with Laravel 5.2.
+Use version 1.0 for Laravel 5.1.

 Mrcore is a set of Laravel and Lumen components used to build various systems.
 It is a framework, a development platform and a CMS.
 It is a modularized version of Laravel